We independently research, test, and recommend the best products; you can learn more about our review process here.

 GPS and Navigation

-Both of these models come with a pretty impressive internal GPS and navionics system.
+Best fish finder and GPS combos must come with impressive internal GPS and Navionics systems.
 You can store as many as 2,750 waypoints, 20,000 trail points, and 45 unique routes that you create yourself based on past experiences.

 As you’re making your way about the water, you can chart down fishing spots where you had success and create a travel path that you might want to take again if you visit the same body of water.
 This is great for those of us who like to have a strategy when we hit the water.